 A claim is being brought by the owner of a property where the Council was a former tenant.
-The case will be heard by an independent arbitrator in the next financial year and as a result the Council may have to pay all, some or none of the claim.
+The case is being considered by an independent arbitrator imminently and as a result the Council may have to pay all, some or none of the claim.